Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Q values, 28 is the best you can get (and only from Murata).
 77 and 79nH are even worse. - Actually, 38@143MHz is what the inductor is, so that's not too bad.
 Not much different than the Coilcraft ones.

+The MRAM parts are WSON packages.
+SIOC packages are available, too.
+SIOC is somewhat bigger, but might be better from a thermal point of view.

 # Not going to do